mlennox/eslint-complexity-checking/README.md

-# eslint-complexity-checking
-Use eslint to check the complexity of your code
+# Keeping a lid on your code complexity with eslint